About the course

 By the end of the course you will be able to:

-- demonstrate a knowledge of the principles, methods and techniques appropriate for solving evidence-based health care and health care problems and be able to translate that understanding into good clinical practice;
+- demonstrate a knowledge of the principles, methods and techniques appropriate for solving evidence-based health and care problems and be able to translate that understanding into good clinical practice;

 - demonstrate a range of research skills enabling you to complete research successfully, either as part of a research team or as an individual; and

 - acquire, interpret and analyse information with a critical understanding of the appropriate contexts for their use through the study of the existing primary literature in the field.

 You will know and understand: